 What do you do?
 We are an interventional pain management practice, dedicated to providing proven treatments for pain without the use of narcotics.
 We can treat many different types of pain, but specialize in pain originating from the spine.
 We also provide many diagnostic procedures such as Discograms, medial branch blocks, and lumbar puncture (spinal tap).
 We also provide consult and placement of spinal cord stimulators.

 What is the difference between Pain Management Associates, Midwest Surgery Center, and Kansas Spine Institute?
 Due to federal and state regulations, we are divided into three separate entities.

 - Pain Management Associates is the entity that encompasses our doctors.
-Consults, office visits, and consults at other facilities (Winfield, or Hutchinson) will be scheduled with Pain Management Associates.
+Consultations and office visits will be scheduled with Pain Management Associates.

 - Midwest Surgery Center is the actual surgery center side of our business.
 It is the facility where most of our patients come to have procedures.

 - Kansas Spine Institute is our research and publication entity.
 Our doctors are constantly studying new techniques, information, and data to provide the best palliative care for patients experiencing chronic pain.